skit-ai/tech/_posts/2022-04-24-end-of-utterance-detection.md

 ![image](https://user-images.githubusercontent.com/16001446/164991645-fadf9a68-3e75-4077-8050-5aabdc30b2d1.png)

-In the above image, there are four turns in total.
-The system initiates the conversation by speaking first ("How may I help you?"), then the user
-("I want to go to Miami."), then the system again ("Miami?") and finally the system ("Yes.").
+In the above image, there are four turns in total that are time-aligned..
+The system initiates the conversation by speaking first ("How may I help you?"), then the user ("I want to go to Miami."), then the system again ("Miami?") and finally the system ("Yes.").

 > The speaker who utters the first unilateral sound both initiates the conversation and gains possession of the floor.
 Having gained possession, a speaker maintains it until the first unilateral sounds by another speaker, at which time the latter gains possession of the floor.